Economic fugitives not welcome in Britain: UK PM Johnson | Law-Order

 - India

+India and the UK on Friday decided to set up a task force on countering extremist elements such as pro-Khalistan groups operating in Britain, with British Prime Minister Boris Johnson asserting that his country does not tolerate such elements.

-Economic fugitives seeking to use the British legal system to evade the law in India are not welcome in Britain, UK Prime Minister Boris Johnson on Friday after wide-ranging talks with his Indian counterpart Narendra Modi.
+After holding wide-ranging talks with Prime Minister Narendra Modi, Johnson also said that economic fugitives seeking to use the British legal system to evade the law in India are not welcome in Britain.

 Asked about concerns over reports of human rights violations and the rise of Hindu nationalism in India, Johnson said the UK raises these issues in a ''friendly way'' but added that India is a great democracy and it has constitutional protection for its communities.